NkiroteFay/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script lsist ther third line in the file
+this script displays only th ehtird line